wp-plugins/squirrly-seo/readme.txt

 == Frequently Asked Questions ==
-= I can't log into the wordpress with my user.
+= I can't log into the Wordpress with my user.
 Get the message 'An error occured.'
 What can I do? = I see that your host server is not letting you to access our remote API.
 Please tell your web master to add the IP 144.76.66.106  in the white-list for remote access and it should work.